-Mid-term meeting (Friday, May 8, 2020, 09:00-18:00, Verfügungsgebäude - PIZ 5361 - VG 2.102)
+Mid-term meeting (Friday, May 7, 2021, 09:00-18:00, on campus if situation permits-ZHG105)

 Each seminar participant presents his or her draft outline and introduction and comments on two other draft outlines and introductions.
-Presentations should take 6 minutes and discussions of other papers should not exceed 2 minutes (without slides).
+Please prepare slides for your own presentation; no slides are required for the discussion of other drafts.
+Presentations should take 6 minutes and discussions of other papers should not exceed 2 minutes.
 A maximum of 10 minutes is allotted for the following Q&A session and feedback on presentations.

-Stata Q&A Part 1 (Monday, May 11, 2020, 18:00-20:00, MZG/Blauer Turm - WiSoRZ MZG 7.124)
+Stata Q&A Part 1 (Friday, May 14, 2021, 13:00-15:00, via Zoom)